How to Fix Damaged Wood Furniture Before Painting

 Wiping 3 coats of polyurethane on the wood top of the dresser.

 I’m so glad that I kept the detail on the drawers, and I absolutely LOVE this color… and the paint.
-Check out more emerald green painted furniture here.
+Check out more emerald green painted furniture here if you love this color too.

 Man, it’s a perfect finish!
 So stinking easy to use too.
 What do you think?
 What hardware would you have picked?